Striking-off order

 • Do the regulatory concerns about the nurse, midwife or nursing associate raise fundamental questions about their professionalism?

-• Can public confidence in nurses, midwives and nursing associates be maintained if the nurse, midwife or nursing associate is not removed from the register?
+• Can public confidence in nurses, midwives and nursing associates be maintained if the nurse, midwife or nursing associate is not struck off from the register?

 • Is striking-off the only sanction which will be sufficient to protect patients, members of the public, or maintain professional standards?